angrybacon/doomsday-wiki/markdown/chapters/2/conjurers-bauble.md

 This also explains why the ToA pile above now has a greater storm count.
 The pile still has 2 mana left over after casting and using all of its LEDs so you can use that to generate two CB loops.
-As a result the ToA pile gains +2 storm compared to it's normal default.
+As a result the ToA pile gains +2 storm compared to its normal default.

-As CB enables many low mana cost, high storm piles it is perfect to use it for pass-the-turn piles.
-The above examples can be generated for -2 storm each as pass the turn piles however you likely have extra mana available to increase your potential X value.
+As CB enables many low mana cost, high Storm piles it is perfect to use it for pass-the-turn piles.
+The above examples can be generated for -1 Storm each as pass-the-turn piles however you likely have extra mana available to increase your potential X value.
-Let's have one last look at a pass the turn pile using CB looping this time using IC over IU.
+Let's have one last look at a pass-the-turn pile using CB looping this time using IC over IU.
 Some IC-based decklists choose not to play Bauble in multiples, but this pile is a fine example of why you may want to.

-Example:
+### Example 2

 Pass the turn.

-> CB in play, ToA in hand - BBB+1+X (4+X) - 12+X Storm
+> CB in play, ToA in hand - {{BBB}} + {{X1}} - 12+ Storm

 <pile>{{!LED}} {{!IC}} {{!LED}} {{!LED}} {{!CB}}</pile>

-Cast Doomsday build -> \[LED, IC, LED, LED, CB\]
+1. Cast Doomsday and build the above pile
-Pass the turn
+2. Pass the turn
-Draw (LED) for turn
+3. Draw LED for turn
-1. Cast LED
-   - Crack LED for BBB
-   - Crack CB targeting LED, draw (IC)
-2. Cast IC, draw (LED, LED, CB, LED)
-3. Cast LED
 4. Cast LED
-5. Cast LED
-6. Cast CB
-   - Crack LEDs for BBB BBB BBB
+5. Crack LED for {{BBB}}
-   - Crack CB targeting CB, draw (CB)
-7. Cast CB, BBB BBB BB remains in mana pool
-   - Crack CB targeting CB, draw (CB)
+6. Crack CB targeting LED, draw IC
+7. Cast IC, draw LED, LED, CB and LED
-8. Cast CB, BBB BBB B remains in mana pool
+8. Cast LED
-   - Crack CB targeting CB, draw (CB)
-9. Cast CB, BBB BBB remains in mana pool
+9. Cast LED
-   - Crack CB targeting CB, draw (CB)
-10. Cast CB, BBB BB remains in mana pool
+10. Cast LED
+11. Cast CB
+12. Crack LEDs for {{BBB}} {{BBB}} {{BBB}}
-    - Crack CB targeting CB, draw (CB)
+13. Crack CB targeting CB, draw CB
-11. Cast CB, BBB B remains in mana pool
+14. Cast CB
+15. Repeat steps 13 and 14 until you have 4 mana left in pool
-    - Crack CB targeting ToA, draw (ToA)
+16. Crack CB targeting ToA, draw ToA
-12. Cast ToA for 12 storm.
+17. Cast ToA

 These tricks with CB allow for a number of iterations based on these simple concepts.
 They are useable with IU or IC which means you can have a lot of flexibility in terms of deckbuilding and card choices.

-## Using CB to play around hate
+## Using CB to Play Around Hate

 CB has a few niche cases that allow it to mitigate opposing hate cards.
 Whilst many of its uses do have a weakness to severe graveyard hate such as Rest in